jonlawlor/benchls/README.md

 BenchmarkSort  22.034725137066147  291718.2837528091  0.999999774648206
 ```

-benchlm can construct the explanatory variables using addition, subtraction, multiplication, division, and also any function of float64's in the math package.
+benchlm's -xtransform and -ytransform options can construct the explanatory and response variables using addition, subtraction, multiplication, division, literal float64's, any function of float64's in the math package, and any named substring in the -vars flag.
 After creating a the model matrix, it uses the LAPACK dgels routine to estimate the model coefficients.
 If it can't estimate the coefficients it will produce a "~".

 This code is derived from and inspired by rsc's [benchstat](https://github.com/rsc/benchstat) library.
-It is motivated by the need to characterize benchmarks in gonum, particularly the matrix, blas, and lapack libraries.
+It is motivated by the need to characterize benchmarks in [gonum](https://github.com/gonum), particularly the [matrix](https://github.com/gonum/matrix), [blas](https://github.com/gonum/blas), and [lapack](https://github.com/gonum/lapack) libraries.